 Entrants going into the role of manufacturing systems engineer will usually have had prior experience of a number of different roles in the manufacturing process and so employers will expect you to possess broad technical knowledge.

-You will still receive on-the-job training that will be specific to the role and employers will encourage the continued development of your knowledge and skills.
+You'll still receive on-the-job training that will be specific to the role and employers will encourage the continued development of your knowledge and skills.

 It is likely that you will work towards gaining chartered engineer status (CEng), which is an internationally-recognised qualification awarded by the Engineering Council.
 With CEng status you have higher earning potential and improved career prospects.

-You will need to be a member of a professional institution to be able to apply through them for professional registration.
+You'll need to be a member of a professional institution to be able to apply through them for professional registration.
 Relevant bodies include:

 - Institution of Chemical Engineers (IChemE)